Rustixir/darkbird/README.md

-  if exist (returned) `Some(view_name)` just store document key, **Darkbird is first class support materialized view** because move cost of heavy operation from search time to insert time target of dardkbird is ultra fast retrieving data for RealTime system.
+  if exist (returned) `Some(view_name)` just store document key, **Darkbird is first class support materialized view** because move cost of heavy operation from search time to insert time target of darkbird is ultra fast retrieving data for RealTime system.

 * **Taging** -  each document can have multiple tags And one tag can refer to many documents